 Classy Awards Fellow and Student, University of British Columbia

 Because the Collaborative and Classy Awards featured Finalists and speakers from every cause sector, it gave young professionals the chance learn how different fields can work together to tackle the world’s toughest problems.
 Bringing these different perspectives and areas of expertise into one place can spark ideas and collaboration between seemingly unrelated organizations.See the Full Leadership Council Now

 Several of the Fellows have already shown that their skills and passion transcend any single cause.
 Although Environment and Climate Change Fellow Colleen Muse was an environmental educator at the North Carolina Botanical Garden, she has also worked in housing development and as a grant writer for the Latin American Youth Center.

 Armin Rezaiean-Asel, an Educational Development Fellow, brings together both technical knowledge as a Software Development Engineer Intern at Amazon.com and political acumen from his time as a public policy intern with the Council of Europe.
 Their varied experience embodies the Collaborative’s spirit of cross-sector cooperation and education.

 “When isolated, organizations and their missions are limited in scope, in resources, and in potential, but when brought out of isolation the possibilities for social innovation and creative problem-solving grow exponentially.”

 The keynotes, panels, and discussions throughout the Collaborative are an opportunity for these young people pursuing careers in the social sector to learn and meet established organizations and professionals.
-With their wide range of experience and education, the Fellows will not just learn from others, but bring their own passion and insight to the Collaborative + Classy Awards.
-Leading up to the event, tune in to the Classy blog for posts from these young leaders.
+With their wide range of experience and education, the Fellows will not just learn from others, but bring their own passion and insight to the Collaborative and Classy Awards.